gratefulzadik/forgivenessnews/_posts/2018-11-24-the-7-habits-of-highly-unforgiving-people-and-what-to-try-instead.md

   <li>Check your notes from time to time, or review with your friends.</li>
 </ol>

 <p>That’s it.
 Regular observation provides the perfect conditions for the seeds of positive change to germinate.
-Your brain will naturally begin to integrate what you’ve observed, and it will begin to show you new opportunities to behave differently where you once flew on autopilot.</p>
+You will naturally begin to integrate what you’ve observed, and you will begin to notice new opportunities to behave differently where you once flew on autopilot.</p>

 <p>Sharing your experiment with your friends and family will definitely improve your results.
 Tell them what you’ve noticed, and see where the discussion goes.
 Ask them to help you spot the habits and combine your observations.</p>